Drala-Mountain-Center-App/dmc_front_end/README.md

 * Specific Advanced Practice Trackers (Ngondro/Stroke Practice).
 * Integrate Web-sockets to add live chat feature.
 * Add collaborative meditation option (using google meetup, facetime or other video app, not sure what the options are)

+## Wins:
+- Successfully created our first app using React Native
+- Successful collaboration as a cohesive 6-person full-stack team
+- Agile work style embraced with efficiency and adaptability
+- Achievement of Minimum Viable Product (MVP) and subsequent extensions
+- Seamless integration of GraphQL and Apollo Client
+- Responsive & accessbile design
+- Implementation of CSS animation for the mediation timer with functionality to track meditations

+## Challenges:
+- Implementation of cypress testing with React Native, in addition to continous integation with github projects
+- Overcoming cache policy challenges and troubleshooting Apollo Client errors
+- Mutation challenges with storing meditation data with use of local storage
+- Login feature extension

 ## GraphQL Fields:
 * GraphQL endpoint: https://drala-mountain-api-4812ef039e59.herokuapp.com/graphql